 San Francisco has been Josh’s home since 2005, where he lives with his wife Meghan, and their sons Benjamin and Jackson.

-Joel Swedlove – Assistant Director
+Joel Swedlove – Associate Director

 Joel is a product of the Jewish Summer Camp.
 His parents met at UAHC Camp Swig and he believes deeply in the importance of summer camp to the American Jewish community.